Fatimah2014/Coding-Assessment/README.md

 ## steps
 - when you go into the browser
 - when you press start
-- then the timer starts and the you are prsented with the first question
+- then the timer starts and the you are persented with the first question
 - when you anmswer the question
 - you are then presented with another question
 - if you answer the question incorrectly